sushruth1beeti/gatsby-blog/content/posts/2021-10-07-what-are-generics-in-java.md

 myObject.<T1, T2, T3>compare(map, list);
 ```

 But you don't have to put the angled brackets every time you invoke a method of the class.
 The compiler will infer the types that are required.
 This is called **inference**.
+This also works with constructors which is called constructor inference.

 ```
 myObject.compare(map, list); // type parameters <T1, T2, T3> are inferred